shaundon/codakuma-website/cv.markdown

 I'm an experienced front-end and iOS developer who's looking for new challenges after a four-year stint as an engineering manager.
 My time in management gave me loads of experience with leading teams, having difficult conversations, and finding pragmatic solutions to tricky, ambiguous problems, and I'm excited to continue honing these skills as an indivudual contributor.

-Outside of work I make [iOS apps](/apps), practising what I preach with best-in-class, accessible products that delight users.
+Outside of work I make [iOS apps](/apps), practising what I preach with best-in-class, accessible products that delight thousands of users every day.
 It's helped me develop a range of additional skills that make me more effective in my day job, like marketing, design, customer support, and business development.

-I'm comfortable weating many hats and contributing to the business wherever I can have a positive impact, no matter where that is in the stack.
+I'm comfortable wearing many hats and contributing to the business wherever I can have a positive impact, no matter where that is in the stack.
 At your company I'll advocate for simple solutions, biasing for action, and empowering engineers to grow and become more autonomous.

 ## Experience